jalamb5/Daily-Note-Cleanup/README.md

 After removing 'empty' files, the script checks if each remaining file was created 7 or more days ago.

-If the file is 7+ days old, it is moved to Archive.
+If the file is 7+ days old, it is moved to a folder in Archive based on year.

 ### Configuration